-The Way Out
+The Plan That Could Give Us Our Lives Back

 Today, if you go to the doctor with a dry cough and fever, and get swabbed for COVID-19, you will probably receive a test that was not designed for an out-of-control pandemic.
 It’s called a “reverse-transcription polymerase chain reaction” test, or PCR, test, and it is one of the miracles of medicine.
 The PCR technique has allowed us to probe the genomes of the Earth: Its invention, in 1983, cleared the way for the Human Genome Project, the early diagnosis of certain cancers, and the study of ancient DNA.
 It works, in essence, like a zoom-and-enhance feature on a computer: Using a specific mix of chemicals, called “reagents,” and a special machine, called a “thermal cycler,” the PCR process duplicates a certain strand of genetic material hundreds of millions of times.

-When used to test for COVID-19, the PCR technique looks for a specific sequence of amino acids that is unique to the coronavirus, a snippet of RNA that exists nowhere else.
+When used to test for COVID-19, the PCR technique looks for a specific sequence of nucleotides that is unique to the coronavirus, a snippet of RNA that exists nowhere else.
 Whenever the PCR machine—as designed and sold, for instance, by the multinational firm Roche—encounters that strand, it makes a copy of both that sequence and a fluorescent dye.
 If, after multiplying both the strand and the dye hundreds of millions of times, the Roche machine detects a certain amount of the dye, its software interprets the specimen as a positive.
 To have a “confirmed case of COVID-19” is to have a PCR machine detect the dye in a sample and report it to a technician.
 Tested time and time again, the PCR technique performs stunningly well: The best-in-class PCR tests can reliably detect, in just a few hours, as few as 100 copies of viral RNA in a milliliter of spit or snot.

 The PCR test has anchored the American response to the pandemic.
 In CDC guidelines written by a council of state epidemiologists, a positive PCR result is the only way to confirm a case of COVID-19.
 And the Food and Drug Administration, which regulates all COVID-19 tests used in the U.S., judges every other type of test against PCR.
 Of the more than 62 million COVID-19 tests conducted in the U.S. since March, the overwhelming majority have been PCR.